Skip to content

 pnpm dev

 The Vite plugin will compile your Rust model to WASM on startup.
-Changes to your Rust code will trigger a rebuild when you refresh.
+Changes to your Rust code will trigger a rebuild when you refresh. pnpm build produces a static site in dist/ at the project root.

 Next steps